marcduiker/azure-functions-university/lessons/table.md

       {
          "id": "{{$guid}}",
-         "nickName" : "Ada",
+         "nickName" : "Frances",
-         "email" : "ada@lovelace.org",
+         "email" : "frances@northcutt.org",
-         "region" : "United Kingdom"
+         "region" : "United States of America"
       }
       ```

-12. > ❔ **Question** - Look at the Azure Functions console output.
+11. > ❔ **Question** - Look at the Azure Functions console output.
 Is the function executed without errors?

-13. > ❔ **Question** - Using the Azure Storage Explorer, check if there's a new entity in the `players` table.
+12. > ❔ **Question** - Using the Azure Storage Explorer, check if there's a new entity in the `players` table.
 If so, click on the entity and inspect its properties.

 ## 3. Using `IAsyncCollector<T>` Table output bindings